Warzone2100/warzone2100/doc/js-functions.md

 Set the amount of experience a droid has.
 Experience is read using floating point precision.

-## donateObject(gameObject, player)
+## donateObject(droidOrStructure, player)

 Donate a game object (restricted to droids before 3.2.3) to another player.
-Returns true if donation was successful.
-May return false if this donation would push the receiving player over unit limits.
+Returns `true` if donation was successful.
+May return `false` if this donation would push the receiving player over unit limits.
 (3.2+ only)

 ## donatePower(amount, player)